imoghul/DTA-calculator/README.md

 * FT3 - ft3 files
 ##### Generate Certificates
 The key "Generate Certificates" will either be ```false``` or ```true``` and will determine whether or not certificates should be generated.
 Note the lack of quotation marks, this only applies to this entry and the column entery for Test Preferences.

+##### Avoid and Limit

+These are used in defining which serial numbers to look at.
+Both are included in the example above for the purpose of syntax, though in actual application they are mutually exclusive due to their nature.
+Avoid determines which serial numbers not to include in the summary, and Limit will only include certain serial numbers.
+The syntax of both of these are lists

 #### FT2 SUM